What do basements, yards, and construction sites have in common?

-But with the help of a dewatering pump you can restore all these places to their proper dry state.
+With the help of a dewatering pump however, you can restore all these places to a dry state.

-When shopping for a dewatering pump there are a few things you'll need to consider.
+When shopping for a dewatering pump there 3 things you'll need to consider:

 Dewatering pumps have an inlet size ranging in size from 1" - 4".
 No matter the size, they all work the same way.
 It sucks in water through an inlet valve and ejects it from a discharge valve.